 Boston – The City of Lowell, the Massachusetts School Building Authority, Lowell Public Schools faculty and students, and the community recently celebrated the topping-off of the gymnasium at the new Lowell High School.
 Lowell residents were invited to sign the structural beam hoisted in place in advance of the topping-off celebration.

-The gymnasium is part of a larger development effort, comprising a modernization and expansion for Lowell High School, the second-largest high school in Massachusetts.
+The gymnasium is part of a larger development effort, comprising a modernization and expansion for Lowell High School.
 The $343 million project is slated to be fully complete for the 2026-2027 academic year.

 The new school is not only the largest in the city’s history, it is also among the largest projects for the Massachusetts School Building Authority.
 The project encompasses 622,777sf, comprising 388,262sf of renovated space and 234,515sf of new construction, including the gymnasium and Freshman Academy.
 Upon completion, Lowell High School will serve 3,520 students in grades 9-12.